IanBrettell/PhD-thesis/docs/01-Introduction.md

 It became clear that Mendelian diseases were rare, likely as a consequence of purifying selection [CITE].
 In contrast, common diseases were late onset, therefore leaving reproductive fitness unaffected.
 This logic led to the "common disease - common variant" hypothesis, driving a push to expand association analyses genome-wide [@collinsVariationsThemeCataloging1997; @landerNewGenomicsGlobal1996; @rischFutureGeneticStudies1996].

-Next-generation sequencing technologies enabled the inclusion of thousands of SNP markers to be tested simultaneously for their association with a phenotype of interest, with the first genome-wide assocaition study (**GWAS**) published in 2001 [@ozakiFunctionalSNPsLymphotoxina2002].
+Next-generation sequencing technologies enabled the inclusion of thousands of SNP markers to be tested simultaneously for their association with a phenotype of interest, with the first genome-wide association study (**GWAS**) published in 2001 [@ozakiFunctionalSNPsLymphotoxina2002].
 GWAS aim to identify genetic variants associated with traits by comparing the allele frequencies of individuals who share similar ancestries, but differ in values for the trait in question [@uffelmannGenomewideAssociationStudies2021].
 As of 2021, over 5,700 GWAS have been performed for more than 3,330 human traits [@uffelmannGenomewideAssociationStudies2021].

 The standard GWAS process involves first genotyping individuals using SNP microarraysm, which target common genetic variants.
 Alternatively, one can sequence their full exomes (Whole Exome Sequencing, **WES** ), which targets only the coding regions of the genome, or their full genomes (Whole-Genome Sequencing, **WGS**).
 It is common to then use principal components analysis (**PCA**) [AND OTHER METHODS?] to restrict the analysis individuals who share common ancestry, in order to avoid population stratification effects [@uffelmannGenomewideAssociationStudies2021].
 Missing genotypes can be imputed using a genetic reference panel such as the 1000 Genomes Project [@10002015global].
 Finally, an association test can be run, which includes an individual-specific random effect term to account for genetic relatedness among individuals.